nori3tsu/unofficial-quiver-export/README.md

 ## Warnings

-This gem removes the selected --out option directory.
+This gem removes the selected --out option directory, if you select --clean option.
 Please back up the directory before execute it.

 ## Usage